Creator Graham Roland’s Dark Winds brings a fresh perspective to a Native American-themed mystery.

 From the beginning, Roland, Redford, and other executive producers, including George R.R.
 Martin, director Chris Eyre, and star Zahn McClarnon (Leaphorn), were firm about staffing the show with Native writers.

 “We wanted to make sure that this story was getting re-contextualized, and filtered, and adapted for television, through a Native lens.
-That was more important than any level of experience someone could bring to the table,” explains Roland, about setting up season one.
+That was more important than any level of experience someone could bring to the table,” explains Roland, about setting up season 1.

 According to the 2022 Writers Guild of America West Inclusion and Equity Report, Native American, Indigenous, and First Nations writers accounted for fewer than one percent of those working in 2020 in television and film.
 Still, Roland was agreeably surprised by the size of the talent pool: “It was much deeper than I was anticipating, because not a lot of Native writers had been given their chance,” he says.